charming21/EmbSysFinalProject/README.md

         - A female USB to mini B USB
             - to connect the power bank to the STM32F0

+        - 3D printed connector between server and mechanum wheel.
+            - you will need a total of 4, we recommend to print more to make sure you get a secure fitting.

     Scorpion has 2 modes set through USART:
         - Mode 1: Scorpion will move in the direction the user dictates via USART directions are Forward(W), Back(S), Right(D), Left(A) and Stop(x).
 Automatically stops when it senses an object in it's path.